-If There’s Not Enough Coffee to Face Your Day, Find a Career You LOVE
+If There’s Not Enough Coffee to Face Your Work Day, Find a Career You LOVE

 It’s both easy and common to wake up one day and realize your career just isn’t working.
-Maybe you never actually knew what you wanted as a career or got distracted with life, family and a practical need to survive.
+Maybe you still don’t know what you want to do, or have become distracted with life, family and a practical need to survive.
 Maybe you own your own business but you may lack the necessary knowledge, tools and know-how to define your direction, make necessary decisions and follow through with a plan to succeed.
 Regardless, if you are just overwhelmed or just putting in days doing something you don’t love, regrets of what could have been will start to pile up.

 I asked myself the same question because I have been there too.
 No, I mean I have REALLY BEEN THERE!
 I spent ten years of my life stuck in a career I didn’t like, but I also didn’t know what I wanted to do.
 For an entire decade, I took a good paycheck and suffered in silence, until I could no longer stand one more day.
 If I knew then what I know now, I would have given myself some very helpful advice: Get Professional Help!

 When Roadblocks Keep You Stuck, Coaching Improves Breakthrough!

 Choosing a new career path (or improving the one you are already on) is one of the biggest stressors we can endure.
 It’s not just about picking an exciting new job.
 It’s FAR more than that!
 It takes focus, clarity, discipline, intuition, resilience and confidence to forge a path between potential and outcome.
 You may not feel you have those traits just now, but you WILL learn to develop them by flexing those muscles until they grow.